tb9757/Student-Academic-Performance/README.md

 -   Please mention unfixed bugs and why they were not fixed.
 This section should include shortcomings of the frameworks or technologies used.
 Although time can be a significant variable to consider, paucity of time and difficulty understanding implementation are not valid reasons to leave bugs unfixed.
 -   Did you recognise gaps in your knowledge, and how did you address them?
+    Swapping linear regression for lasso - didn't fully understand why, have added a description from gpt
 -   If applicable, include evidence of feedback received (from peers or instructors) and how it improved your approach or understanding.

 ## Development Roadmap